HAVE AN UNEVEN GUM LINE? HERE’S HOW TO CORRECT IT

 IS RECONTOURING NECESSARY?

 First, any underlying cause requires treatment.
 Adjusting your brushing habits and treating underlying periodontal disease is essential or your gums will go back to looking the same in the years after the procedure.
 While it is necessary to treat causes of gum recession and overgrowth that threaten your overall oral health, most recontouring itself is strictly cosmetic.
 Treatments to cover exposed tooth roots cross the line from optional into mandatory because it prevents serious infections in the root pockets.

 Don’t avoid this kind of dental treatment because you’re worried about recovery.
 Your gums will feel a little sore for about a week or two after the surgery, but the pain is easily managed with over the counter medication.
 You’ll need to stick to soft foods for two to three days until the gum tissue heals enough to handle being pushed and poked by crunchy and sharp foods.
-Your dentist may tell you to avoid brushing for that period too, or give you an alternative methods for cleaning your teeth that won’t interfere with the graft.
+Your dentist may tell you to avoid brushing for that period too or give you an alternative method for cleaning your teeth that won’t interfere with the graft.
 Once your dentist inspects the work and gives you the thumbs up to resume your normal diet, stick with a strict brushing routine so that plaque and bacteria don’t undo all the hard work.
 Thinking about improving your gum line?
 Biltmore Commons Dental Care offers a wide range of options for those that need dental care.
 If you are in need of dental work, contact them today for an appointment.